Book Summary of Ulysses by James Joyce

 Leopold Bloom

-Bloom is the everyman hero, characterized by his curiosity, empathy, and introspection.
-His journey reflects universal struggles with identity, love, and loss.
+Bloom is the everyday hero who is characterized by his curiosity, compassion, and introspection.
+Bloom’s journey is a reflection of universal struggles in love, identity, and loss.

 Stephen Dedalus